 3. Stripes as Casually Chic

 When I think of a casual stripe, my mind automatically goes to a beach towel.
 Is there anything more casual?
 I think not.
 And, I love to use a linen strie stripe in rooms where I want there to be a sense of ease and relaxation.
 Mixing in a cabana stripe on a linen or cotton ground can bring a familiar air that communicates comfort and softness to keep a room from feeling too fussy or important.
-I love to use these type stripes in farmhouse style home.
-The stripe feels traditional, but relaxed, which is perfect for farmhouse style (which we have plenty of here in middle Tennesse).
+I love to use these type stripes in farmhouse style homes.
+The stripe feels traditional, but relaxed, which is perfect for farmhouse style (which we have plenty of here in Nashville and middle Tennessee).

 With so many options I know you can see how you could incorporate the resurgence of stripes in your home.
 Which way will work best for you?
 Modern or traditional, casual or elegant, the noble stripe can change up a room for the better.